Learning Poisson Binomial Distributions: Introduction

-where $\Poi(\lambda)$ denotes the Poisson distribution with parameter $\lambda$.
+where $\Poi(\lambda)$ is the Poisson distribution with parameter $\lambda$.
 Subsequently many other proofs of this result and similar ones were given using a range of different techniques; \cite{HodgesLeCam:60,Chen:74,DP:86,BHJ:92} is a sampling of work along these lines, and Steele \cite{Steele:94} gives an extensive list of relevant references.
-Significant work has also been done on approximating PBDs by normal distributions (see e.g. \cite{berry,esseen,Mikhailov:93,Volkova:95}) and by Binomial distributions (see e.g. \cite{Ehm91,Soon:96,Roos:00}).
-These results provide structural information about PBDs that can be well-approximated via simpler distributions, but fall short of our goal of obtaining approximations of a general, unknown PBD up to an {\em arbitrary accuracy}.
-Indeed, the approximations obtained in the probability literature (such as, the Poisson, Normal and Binomial approximations) typically depend on the first few moments of the target PBD, while higher moments are crucial for arbitrary approximation~\cite{Roos:00}.
+Much work has also been done on approximating PBDs by normal distributions (see e.g., \cite{berry,esseen,Mikhailov:93,Volkova:95}) and by Binomial distributions (see e.g., \cite{Ehm91,Soon:96,Roos:00}).
+These results provide structural information about PBDs that can be well-approximated via simpler distributions, but fall short of our goal of obtaining approximations of an unknown PBD up to {\em arbitrary accuracy}.
+Indeed, the approximations obtained in the probability literature (such as the Poisson, Normal and Binomial approximations) typically depend only on the first few moments of the target PBD.
+This is attractive from a learning perspective because it is possible to efficiently estimate such moments from random samples, but higher moments are crucial for arbitrary approximation~\cite{Roos:00}.

 Taking a different perspective, it is easy to show (see Section~2 of \cite{KeilsonGerber:71}) that every PBD is a unimodal distribution over $[n]$.
-The learnability of general unimodal distributions over $[n]$ is well understood: Birg\'e \cite{Birge:87,Birge:97} has given a computationally efficient algorithm that can learn any unimodal distribution over $[n]$ to variation distance $\eps$ from $O(\log(n)/\eps^3)$ samples, and has shown that any algorithm must use $\Omega(\log(n)/\eps^3)$ samples.
-(The \cite{Birge:87} lower bound is stated for continuous unimodal distributions, but the arguments are easily adapted to the discrete case.)
+(Recall that a distribution $p$ over $[n]$ is unimodal if there is a value $\ell \in \{0,\dots,n\}$ such that $p(i) \leq p(i+1)$ for $i \leq \ell$ and $p(i) \geq p(i+1)$ for $i > \ell.$) The learnability of general unimodal distributions over $[n]$ is well understood: Birg\'e \cite{Birge:87,Birge:97} has given a computationally efficient algorithm that can learn any unimodal distribution over $[n]$ to variation distance $\eps$ from $O(\log(n)/\eps^3)$ samples, and has shown that any algorithm must use $\Omega(\log(n)/\eps^3)$ samples.
+(The \cite{Birge:87,Birge:97} upper and lower bounds are stated for continuous unimodal distributions, but the arguments are easily adapted to the discrete case.)
 Our main result, Theorem~\ref{thm:main}, shows that the additional PBD assumption can be leveraged to obtain sample complexity \emph{independent of $n$} with a computationally highly efficient algorithm.